PatrickPleumann/incubator-monitor/README.md

 ## Where AI was used

+Claude Code was used throughout — for reviews, for talking designs through before typing, and for these documents.
+The code was typed by hand, under one rule written down before the first commit:
-Claude Code took part in this project as a reviewer, not as a code generator.
-The rule was written down before the first line was typed: *generated code is not adopted until it is understood.* What that looks like in practice, taking the most recent round as the example — `TemperatureSampler`, handed over with a deliberately narrow question: **are there redundant local variables, or missing values?**
+*generated code is not adopted until it is understood.* The findings came from the review; the decision about which of them was worth acting on did not.

+What it looks like in practice — `TemperatureSampler`, handed over with a deliberately narrow
-Two answers came back, and only one of them turned into a change.
+question: **are there redundant local variables, or missing values?** Three remarks came back, and each was treated differently.

-- **No redundant locals.** The named `ThreadFactory` and `Runnable` in `start()` could be inlined into their calls.
+- **No redundant locals — not adopted.** The named `ThreadFactory` and `Runnable` in `start()` could be inlined into their calls.
 They are not redundant — the names are what keep the method readable.
 Nothing changed here.
-- **A missing value.** The sampling interval was checked for `null` but never for being **positive**. `Duration.ZERO` passed the constructor and only failed later inside `start()`, where `scheduleWithFixedDelay` rejects a delay of zero — an exception raised far from its cause.
+- **A missing value — adopted.** The sampling interval was checked for `null` but never for being **positive**. `Duration.ZERO` passed the constructor and only failed later inside `start()`, where `scheduleWithFixedDelay` rejects a delay of zero — an exception raised far from its cause.
   Alongside it, `interval.toMillis()` truncated: an interval below a millisecond became zero and failed the same way.
+- **Two `else` branches after a `return` — cosmetic.** Applied by hand before the rest was touched.

 The repair took the route everything in `device` takes: the failing tests first — both were seen red for the right reasons, one for a missing exception, one for an exception thrown in the wrong place — then the check in the constructor and the switch to `toNanos()`.
-A third, purely cosmetic remark (two `else` branches after a `return`) was applied by hand before the rest was touched.

-That split is the point of the section.
-The findings came from the review; the decision about which of them was worth acting on did not.
-Both are written down in the review log of [`ENTWICKLUNGSPLAN.md`](ENTWICKLUNGSPLAN.md), the same place that records what was **not** adopted.
+All three are recorded in the review log of [`ENTWICKLUNGSPLAN.md`](ENTWICKLUNGSPLAN.md), together with every other finding that was not adopted.

 ---